Industrial Waste Control, Pretreatment, and Grease Reduction

 Industrial Pretreatment Program

 The Industrial Pretreatment Program is federally mandated by the Clean Water Act of 1977 and subsequent re-authorization.
 This Act requires the elimination of the discharge of pollutants into our nation’s waters.
-The Industrial Pretreatment Program is a component of the National Pollutants Discharge Elimination System (NPDES) Permitting Program developed under this act; the program monitors industry for regulated pollutants discharged into the sanitary sewer system in order to protect public health.
+The Industrial Pretreatment Program is part of the National Pollutants Discharge Elimination System (NPDES) Permitting Program developed under this act.
+It's a program that monitors industry for regulated pollutants discharged into the sanitary sewer system.
+This is how we protect public health.
 Because certain industrial pollutants are not compatible with wastewater treatment procedures, it is necessary to protect the water reclamation facilities’ systems through pretreatment.
 This helps to ensure that pollutants do not pass through the city’s treatment plants and impact our environment.

 Grease Reduction Initiative

 The industrial pretreatment program is also responsible for the current grease reduction initiative.
 Fats, oils and greases improperly disposed through the sanitary sewer system are a major cause of sewer line blockages and overflows.
 By working with all customer classes to reduce/eliminate grease in the system, staff will reduce the impact of grease on the system.

 Pouring fats, oils or grease (FOG) down the drain can lead to blocked pipes, household plumbing problems, and sewer overflows.
 And overflows can have potentially serious environmental health impacts.
 The easiest way to help prevent overflows is to keep grease out of the sink.